jaytlang/wat/README.md

 it was at this point that i decided, why not go full send and throw in wiimote support for a true gamer experience? so in true software engineering fashion, more caffeine went in and out came a functional game. now we're on to implementing two player, because we can!

+in this repo you'll find two things going on: tetris-one and tetris. tetris-one is the finished dare, complete with wiimote support. tetris is under development following its predecessor's success - i'd like to demo a two-player tetris game! wiimote support through wiiuse is janky once you start polling >1 wiimote, but i think it can work.

 TL;DR: sleep is for the weak. can i have my chocolate now?

 ## gameplay